openwns/documentation/usersGuide/modules/dll/wifimac/experiment6.rst

 MPs and APs is discussed in the literature; here, we will use a very simple approach: We have an array of the three non-overlapping frequencies ``bssFrequencies = [2400, 2440, 2480]``.
-When creating the AP and MPs, we use a counter ``bssCount`` and assing the frequencies in a round-robin fashion.
+When creating the AP and MPs, we use a counter ``bssCount`` and assign the frequencies in a round-robin fashion.
 Hence, the creation e.g. of the MPs is done as follows: